Tezsure/Tezster-CLI/README.md

 ### Switch Provider

-*Node Providers are those who serves Blockchain as a Service and helps to connect to a Node.*
+*Tezos community members run blockchain nodes for different testnets.
+No one is running Blockchain-as-a-service. *

 A lot of providers are running Tezos Nodes.
 You can switch to your node provider as per your convenience (local node or remote node).
-By default we are providing local node - http://localhost:18731.
+By default we are pointing at local node - http://localhost:18731.

 #### Get Provider
 To check your current provider, run: